ixlabTUD/ViewR/README.md

 ### Calibration

 For the calibration system: place calibration stations at same position as in the real world.
-The corresponding sheets can be printed on A3 paper with the picutres under: "ViewR/Core/Calibration/Materials"
+The corresponding sheets can be printed on A3 paper with the picutres under: "Images/CalibrationStations/"
-Controllers are used with primary button changable in "ControllerBasedCalibrator" under the "CalibrationManager" Pointer on controller has to match station
+Controllers are used with primary button changable in "ControllerBasedCalibrator" under the "CalibrationManager"

 <img src="Images/calibration.png" width="600" height="200">